tzviaEdelstein1/Reporting-tasks-project/README.md

     * ProjectId - int, requiered
     * CountHours - double, requiered
     * date - date, requiered
+*  Unknown:
+   * Id -int,optional
+   *  Name -string,requierd
+   * Date-date optional
+   * Hours -double
+   * allocatedHours-double
+* DetailsWorkerInProjects:
+   * UserId-int
+   *   TeamLeaderName-string
+   *   Name-string
+   *   Kind-string
+   *   Hours -int
+   *   List<ActualHours> ActualHours-list of actualHours
+* TreeTable:
+   * Project-Project
+   * DetailsWorkerInProjects- List<DetailsWorkerInProjects>

 ### Controllers
 * User controller:
     * Get -getAllUsers.
          We will return all the users from the db.
+    * Get -GetUsersForTeamLeader.
+      requierd data:
+         * TeamLeaderId
+         We will return all the matching users from the db.
+    * Get -GetTeamLeaders.
+         We will return all the matching users from the db.
+     * Get -VerifyEmail.
+      requierd data:
+         * userName
+         * password
+         We will check if the user is exists with the same password if valid we will return the user,Else - we will return a matching error
+    * Get -VerifyPassword.
+      requierd data:
+         * userName
+         We will check if the user is exists and send him an email
     * Post - Register.
          requierd data:
            * User